UncleWeeds/Nginx-logging/README.md

 Fluentd was chosen because it is:
 - **Flexible & Scalable:** Supports many plugins and handles high-volume logs.
 - **Easy to Integrate:** Works seamlessly with Docker's logging driver.
+- Not a big fan of UI, so I excluded Graylog.
+Did not choose OpenSearch because it’s more complex if you focus solely on logging.
+Finally, Fluentd was a better choice for this project than Filebeat for the first two reasons mentioned.

 ## How to Run